 Where to Find

 Look locally for a prayer plant; they are extremely popular and a well-stocked garden store might have a few.
 Or head for a Walmart, since the stores carry a nice selection of Maranta plants from Hirt's Gardens.
-If you live near a Lowe's, see if they have any in stock in their garden center.
-We like the reasonable prices and the hanging baskets they offer in their online ads.

 If you want to shop online, the selection is exceptional.
 Try Etsy for a variety of interesting and attractive cultivars.
 Amazon carries a lot of prayer plants as well, although the prices are somewhat higher than in other shops.
 Price aside, we love this red prayer plant in a hanging basket.
 Terrain has a lovely offering, while Bloomscape will let you choose the color of the pot for an attractive presentation.